Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Explore Rome’s Jewish Quarter: il Ghetto

-You can find our essential guide to the Jewish Ghetto of Rome here.
+You can find our very essential guide to the Jewish Ghetto of Rome here.

 Rome Jewish Ghetto with Marcellus' Theater on the left and view of the Synagogue